sharat87/prestige/docs/content/guides/proxy.md

+---
+description: >
+  In order to execute requests blocked by CORS, Prestige runs them through a small proxy server, which can be disabled or made to point to a different endpoint.
+---

 # Proxy

 Prestige uses a small proxy server to execute the actual HTTP requests.
 The reason for this is to avoid CORS